 Edward O. Wilson is one of the world’s most distinguished scientists.
 Through his books and lectures, Wilson has changed the way scientists and nonscientists alike view the natural world by fueling their enthusiasm for science and showing them its immediacy for their everyday lives.
 Wilson’s devotion to natural history, his broad humanistic approach to learning, and a gift for storytelling make him one of the most popular teachers at Harvard.
 He has received over 100 awards in science and literature, including the National Medal of Science and the Pulitzer Prize.

-James Gustave (“Gus”) Speth is Dean of the School of Forestry and Environmental Studies at Yale University, where he is also Sara Shallenberger Brown Professor in the Practice of Environmental Policy.
-He holds law degrees from Yale University and Oxford University.
+James Gustave (“Gus”) Speth is a professor at Vermont Law School and a Distinguished Senior Fellow at Demos, a nonpartisan public policy research and advocacy organization.
+He is a former Dean of the School of Forestry and Environmental Studies at Yale University and holds law degrees from Yale University and Oxford University.
 From 1993 to 1999, Dean Speth served as administrator of the United Nations Development Programme and chair of the UN Development Group.
 Prior to his service at the UN, he was Founder and President of the World Resources Institute; Professor of Law at Georgetown University; Chairman of the U.S. Council on Environmental Quality; and Senior Attorney and Co-founder of the Natural Resources Defense Council.

 Among his awards are the National Wildlife Federation’s Resources Defense Award, the Natural Resources Council of America’s Barbara Swain Award of Honor, a 1997 Special Recognition Award from the Society for International Development, the Lifetime Achievement Award of the Environmental Law Institute, and the Blue Planet Prize.
 He was also named Lee Kuan Yew Distinguished Fellow in 2005 (Singapore).